 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
 For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.

-Intake: Intake 95-100 (total part 1 Mechanical Engineering cohort)
+120-140 (total part 1 Mechanical Engineering cohort)

-Average applicants per place: 14
+Average applications per place:

-While the average level entry onto our degree programmes is among the highest in the UK, we always look carefully at each individual application.
+While the average level entry onto our degree courses is among the highest in the UK, we always look carefully at each individual application.
 In addition to your examination grades, we also take into account your personal statement and references.
 These give us an indication of your personal attributes and your enthusiasm for your chosen area of study.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
-The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.
+The course may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.

 Special Requirements - All Courses

 Visits to industry and research establishments are organised for Part I, Part II and Part IV candidates.
 Candidates are required to attend the Part I Workshop Training Course unless exemption is given.

 The first year provides a background in engineering science, emphasising mechanical engineering aspects.
 We have an award winning induction programme during which teams of new students work together to design and build projects.
 This exciting introduction provides the opportunity to get to know fellow students and gain hands-on experience.
 You will have the opportunity to take apart and put back together a 4 stroke engine and also test your skills in bioengineering through stabilising fractures in bones.